 Workers who spent years maintaining, repairing, or renovating school buildings in Murphysboro, Illinois, and have now received a diagnosis of mesothelioma, asbestosis, or asbestos-related lung cancer may have a direct legal claim tied to occupational asbestos exposure decades ago.

-Under Missouri Revised Statute § 516.120, Missouri’s asbestos statute of limitations gives diagnosed workers and their families five years from the date of diagnosis — not from exposure — to file a civil lawsuit.
-This five-year window is among the most favorable in the region, but it closes permanently.
+Under Missouri Revised Statute 735 ILCS 5/13-202 (personal injury) and 740 ILCS 180/2 (wrongful death), Illinois’s asbestos statute of limitations gives diagnosed workers and their families two years from the date of diagnosis — not from exposure — to file a civil lawsuit.
+This two-year window is among the most favorable in the region, but it closes permanently.
 Waiting to consult a mesothelioma lawyer in Missouri can foreclose legal options that will never reopen.

 Veterans who worked in construction or maintenance trades may have two separate legal tracks available simultaneously: a VA disability or dependency claim, and a civil lawsuit against asbestos product manufacturers.
 These tracks are not mutually exclusive.